shybovycha/shybovycha.github.io/_drafts/2022-07-13-js-fp-monads.md

 ## What are side-effects?

+Very roughly, any function that returns `void` or `Unit` is a side-effect - most likely it relies on a certain state of the system and it changes the state of the system.
+That fact makes that function very hard to reason about (test, refactor the code using the function, expect defined behaviour of the program using that function).

 Let's introduce few definitions first.

 Talking about functions in functional programming, here are few things to consider: